szk2s/tdd-max/README.md

   'add1' // Name of the patcher which you want to test );
 ```
-More example codes can be found at [help folder](https://github.com/spectral-lab/TDD-Max/tree/master/help)
+More example codes can be found at [boilerplate folder](https://github.com/spectral-lab/TDD-Max/tree/master/boilerplate/test)

 #### Notes
 - Test codes should be named as `*.test.js`.